CSDDD software: what companies actually need and what most get wrong

 The limitation of generic GRC platforms for CSDDD is that they require significant configuration to reflect the specific obligations of the directive.
 They do not come pre-built with CSDDD-specific workflows.
 This creates implementation cost and the risk of a GRC process that tracks activity without ensuring the activity meets the regulatory standard.

 Dcycle and Sweep are purpose-built sustainability compliance platforms that have developed CSDDD-specific workflow modules.
-The advantage is a shorter path to a CSDDD-relevant process; the limitation is that they are still relatively new to the CSDDD problem and their frameworks were in some cases built against earlier draft versions of the directive.
-Before committing to any purpose-built CSDDD workflow platform, it is worth verifying that its framework reflects the 2024 final text rather than an earlier draft.
+The advantage is a shorter path to a CSDDD-relevant process; the limitation is that their frameworks were in some cases built against earlier draft versions of the directive.
+Before committing to any purpose-built CSDDD workflow platform, it is worth verifying that its framework reflects the final text including Omnibus I amendments rather than an earlier draft.

 For companies facing the harder audit standard (demonstrating not just that a process existed but that specific risks were identified and specific remediation actions were taken and verified) Sphera and Assent both have stronger corrective action tracking capabilities than most GRC platforms, with evidence linkage between risk findings and closed action plans.